nshimaza/royal-nova-sword/README.md

 ```shell-session
 $ .stack-work/dist/x86_64-osx/Cabal-3.0.1.0/build/rns-web/rns-web SWITCH-ADDRESS USERNAME PASSWORD

 ```

+Open the web GUI at [http://localhost:8081](http://localhost:8081/) from your browser.

 Press "Learn" button to start learning flow.
 Press "Lock" to lock down the switch.
 Press "Unlock" to remove all access control list from the switch.